 Kezleigh, also known as Amy Merritt is a Canadian new media artist who grew up in Muskoka, a small region north of Toronto, Ontario.
-Kezleigh attended the first Integrated Design course in 2017 at the Haliburton School of Art + Design.
+Kezleigh attended the first Integrated Design course, spearheaded by Barr Gilmore in 2017 at the Haliburton School of Art + Design.

-She specializes in digital painting, self-expressing herself by way of dreams and memories, often featuring bright colors and abstract shapes.
+She specializes in digital painting, self-expressing herself through dreams and memories.
+Her work features bright colours and organic shapes.
+She uses acrylic glass and UV-printed ink to present these abstract ideas tangibly.
+She often uses multiple panels to create pieces that are fluid and integrate into the space seamlessly.
 Her art is heavily influenced by her background in design and her interest in nostalgia.

-Kezleigh is currently working hard at becoming a noteworthy artist and producing new work in her small studio in Toronto, Ontario.
+Kezleigh is living and producing new work in her small studio in Toronto, Ontario.

 "I have a unique way of expressing my work.
 It took a few years to develop the process I have now.
 It’s forever changing and I like that about my art.